For finance teams navigating multi-chain DeFi complexity

 1. Automate Transaction Tracking

-- Automated capture: Use blockchain-integrated accounting software to record swaps, staking rewards, liquidity provision, and lending automatically.
+- Automated capture: Use blockchain-integrated accounting tools to log swaps, staking, liquidity provision, lending, and yield farming in real time.

 2. Document Accounting Policies

-- Asset classification: Define treatment for LP tokens, reward tokens, and NFTs.
+- Asset classification: Define treatment for LP tokens, staking derivatives, and NFTs — don’t leave it to interpretation.

-- Fair value rules: State how pricing sources and oracles are chosen.
+- Fair value rules: Standardize data sources and fallback oracles to avoid inconsistent pricing.

-- Cost basis method: Select FIFO, HIFO, or Specific ID and apply consistently.
+- Cost basis method: Declare and consistently apply FIFO, HIFO, or Specific-ID to avoid disputes.

 3. Standardize Fair Value Measurement

-- Liquidity pools: Include asset prices, fees, and impermanent loss adjustments.
+- Liquidity pools: Include token values, accrued fees, and adjust for impermanent loss.

-- Governance tokens: Use VWAP data from liquid exchanges.
+- Governance tokens: Use VWAP data from liquid exchanges instead of thin markets.

 4. Separate Economic Activities